 It’s a sad thing that in the age we live, so few care about God, or about each other, very few care about the starving, the rising love of money and greed, they murder and care not – all of which is increasing.
-There are more natural disasters, more tornadoes, floods, earthquakes, volcanoes, famines – but most of all, ungodliness is everywhere.
+There are more natural disasters, more tornadoes, floods, earthquakes, volcanoes, famines – but most of all, ungodliness is everywhere and getting worse.
 Jeremiah 6: 10 is a good example of this and is good reading.
-There are many who blame God for what are the world’s problems – the oppressed and the starving, yet the affluent collectively have enough wealth to alleviate these things.
+There are many who blame God for what are the world’s problems, mainly brought about by man – the oppressed and the starving, yet the affluent collectively have more than enough wealth to alleviate these things.
 Mark 7: 14 says in part, For ye have the poor with you always, and whensoever ye will, ye may do them good.
 But how many do it and it’s easier to blame God, so they blame Him instead.
 If every person who can afford the little it costs, were to sponsor a child in poverty throughout the world, starvation would be eliminated.
 Many try to link this with what Jesus said to His disciples in part in Matthew 10: 8 - freely ye have received, freely give - which is not about money, do you know how many times that scripture has been twisted by the clergy?

 Are you going to waste the little time that is left and find yourself numbered with the lost?
-Everyone must understand there are two forces in this world that determine how we act – good and evil.
+Everyone must understand there are only two forces in this world that will determine how we act – good and evil.
 There is no middle ground with God, so there is really only two choices in life to follow; you cannot just be a ‘fence sitter’ and say I haven’t made up my mind yet.
 There is no salvation in that, you either want salvation or you don’t.
 There will be many who will say I’m a good person, I’ve never done anything really bad and I believe in God – I will be saved.
 They are the spiritually unprepared, which is exactly the same as a fence sitter and even Satan, who knows and believes has no hope at all.
 If you are still an unbeliever, the problem isn’t that He has rejected you, you have rejected Him.

 There are so many who have chosen not to live for God and is plain to see all around us – also by the things that are accepted today in the name of equality, which, not that long ago were hidden from view behind closed doors and sadly reflect the degradation of man and will only get worse.
 It says to love the sinner but not the sin.

-Romans 10: 9 & 10 tells us what we need to do in very simple terms and everyone who allow themselves can come to it: If you confess with your own mouth (which is telling others) that Jesus Christ is your Lord, and believe in your own heart that God raised Him from the dead, you will be saved.
+Romans 10: 9 & 10 tells us what we need to do in very simple terms and everyone who allow themselves can come to it: If you confess with your own mouth that Jesus Christ is your Lord, (which is telling others) and believe in your own heart that God raised Him from the dead, you will be saved.
 For with the heart, man believes unto righteousness; and with the mouth confession is made unto salvation.

-Of course, there is a little more to it than just that, there are some conditions (true and full repentance being possibly the hardest for some, myself included) but these conditions are not hard to meet and it is full time, which is demonstrating by our words or actions who we are living for and is not part time or anything in between.
-God isn’t interested in part time soldiers – it’s all or nothing.
+Of course, there is a little more to it than just that, there are some conditions (true and full repentance and submission being possibly the hardest for some, myself included) but these conditions are not hard to meet and it is full time, which is demonstrating by our words or actions who we are living for and is not part time or anything in between.
+God isn’t interested in 'part time soldiers' – it’s all or nothing.
 You cannot serve two masters.
 Salvation is not complicated, it is simple.
 Man makes things complicated.
 God did not make salvation a difficult or unobtainable thing; He made it so simple and free to all and the cost was to Him, not us – Ephesians 2: 8.
 When I think on this point, I often think of the pain and anguish that all parents must go through at the loss of a much loved child, I don’t think we could even enter into what God’s pain was in those 3 hours of darkness – knowing that in those 3 hours Jesus bore a spiritual death for our sins before His physical death in order for the reconciliation of man to be acceptable to God.
 And we know that God cannot look upon sin, which explains the darkness.
 In those 3 hours Jesus was separated from God and must have been unbearable in the worst possible way, and then He gave up His spirit.

-Salvation is given the moment we are forgiven; all our names are in the Lamb’s Book of Life and were there from the very beginning – we just have to make certain that our name isn’t erased by turning back after salvation is given, which is in two parts.
-Firstly while here on earth, which is positional and we remain here as a witness, then fully after death, if it’s before or during Tribulation, or if we’re raised alive at the end.
-We all receive the Holy Spirit by grace, the moment we’re forgiven (2nd Corinthians 2: 22) and also God’s seal, which will protect us from certain events in the coming Tribulation.
-But don’t think that ‘once saved is always saved’ – that is very dangerous thinking.
+Jesus is telling us ahead of time that unbelievers names will be removed - He knows who will and who won't, but as mentioned above, opportunity is still given in mercy.
+There is a difference between not blot out and not written.
+Once we believe, not blot out is meaning as long as we remain a believer our name will stay there - not written means they were there too until you crossed the line by wilfully accepting the mark or in unbelief and remaining so at death and will not be there when the book is opened.
+We just have to make certain that our name isn’t erased by turning away after salvation is given, which is in two parts.
+Firstly while here on earth, which is positional and we remain here as a witness, then fully after death, if that’s before or during Tribulation, or if we’re raised alive at the end.
+We all receive the Holy Spirit by grace, the moment we believe (2nd Corinthians 2: 22) and also God’s seal, which will protect us from certain events in the coming Tribulation.
+But don’t think that ‘Once Saved is Always Saved’ – that is very dangerous thinking.
 Jesus knows all of our weaknesses, as does Satan – we all fall and we all will at times as he is always nipping at our heels and if we suffer a defeat, He doesn’t want us to dwell on it endlessly but to push on – if we approach the mercy seat, pleading with fear and trembling, with a broken and a sorrowful heart, it appeals to Him.
-Salvation is a gifted thing, given free by Jesus who is unseen but the lusts of the flesh (meaning all) are all around us, seen by all and so easily beset us and we are constantly swayed by them.
-How much easier is it to follow or give in to the things that are seen in preference to that which is unseen?
-It now becomes a matter of how much we value salvation and it is the most valuable thing on earth.
+If you know that you've fallen, don't just wait until your 'end of the day prayer' to confess as you will only agonise over it - confess as quickly as you can to recover and continue on.
+That is NOT to say you shouldn't feel remorseful - far from it, just don't dwell on it.

 Remembering Job: Though He slay me, yet shall I trust in Him.